Nicolas-PLX/autotuner-rust/suivi/journal.md

 ### À faire

-- continuer objectifs donnés le 14/2
+- [ ] continuer objectifs donnés le 14/2
+- [ ] réviser calendrier
-- préparer une démo (pour toutes les séances de suivi)
+- [ ] préparer une démo (pour toutes les séances de suivi)
-- réviser calendrier
-- supprimer fichiers de projet obsolètes
+- [ ] supprimer fichiers de projet obsolètes
-- regarder couverture des tests
+- [ ] regarder couverture des tests

+# 27/03/2024 Bernardi

+DONE

+- Not clear, the code does not even compile.
+  The error in the code is a triviality that has not even been corrected.

+TODO

+- Voir les objectifs pour le 27/03/2024